COMPARE

 What is the cheapest ARGUS alternative?

-Free options include A.CRE Accelerator Excel templates and in-house models.
-For AI-driven underwriting, Apers Basic starts at $19-29/month (100 SRC) — a fraction of ARGUS Enterprise's annual seat cost.
-The tradeoff is that free alternatives require more manual work, while Apers automates extraction and model generation.
+Free options include A.CRE Accelerator Excel templates and in-house spreadsheet models.
+For AI-driven underwriting, Apers Basic starts at $19–29/month (100 SRC) — a fraction of ARGUS Enterprise's annual seat cost.
+The tradeoff is that free alternatives require more manual work, while Apers automates document extraction and model generation.